ericbalawejder/advent-of-code/src/main/java/aoc/year2020/README.md

 #### [Day 2](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day2)
 String processing.
-I split the data `"4-15 h: gcxfgbpbghdtrkhn"` into a tuple by white space and followed the validation rules.
+I split the data `"4-15 h: gcxfgbpbghdtrkhn"` into a tuple by white space, created a Password object to encapsulate the four fields and followed the validation rules.

 #### [Day 3](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day3)
 Day 3 can be summed up with this line of code. `.filter(i -> grid[i][i * x % grid[0].length] == (int) '#')`.
-Navigate through a grid with and count the times you hit a tree ('#').
+Navigate through a grid with and count the times you hit a tree `'#'`.
 I used the int values of the Characters in the input Strings because it was easier to stream them into an `int[][]`.

 #### [Day 4](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day4)
 Validating a passport with regex.
+This took more time than I wanted.
 ```
 private static final Map<String, String> PASSPORT_POLICY = Map.of(
             "byr", "^(19[2-9][0-9]|200[0-2])$",